QuiltMC/quilt-mappings/GUIDE.md

 Enigma supports customising its theme, with a few built-in options.
 Yes, this includes a dark mode.
 You can change the theme in the menu bar, under `Theme`.

+## Found a bug?

+Enigma in its current state is a famously broken piece of software, and we're working hard to fix it!
+If you find the slightest bug or have an idea to improve it, please submit it on [our issue tracker](https://github.com/quiltmc/enigma/issues).